-No wonder, these high quality backlinks are rarely made.
+No wonder, these high-quality backlinks are rarely made.
 These are in fact, earned by developing high quality and useful content.
 Content that spellbinds the readers and make them say –

 Awwwww…This is mind-blowing.
 How beautiful!
 How neat!
 Let me bookmark this!
 Let me share this with my followers!
 Let me link it in my next blog post!

-For example – Whenever I read new posts published by Neil Patel on his flagship quicksprout.com, I have the exactly same feelings.
+For example – Whenever I read new posts published by Neil Patel on his flagship quicksprout.com, I have exactly the same feelings.
 Each post written by him is so useful, detailed, neat and popping with eye candy graphics that it makes everyone reading it to love it, share it or link to it.

 Amit Aggarwal of lanbol.org is yet another example.
-His posts are so unique, detailed, rich with vivid illustrations and examples that it makes everyone reading it to fall in love with his website.
+His posts are so unique, detailed, rich with vivid illustrations and examples that it makes everyone reading it fall in love with his website.

-My own examples: How I ‘earned’ some of the great high quality backlinks!
+My own examples: How I ‘earned’ some of the great high-quality backlinks!

 I’m not a full-time blogger yet.
 And that’s why at the time of writing this post, Budding Geek has only 75 published posts.
 With just 75 published posts, the blog still manages to get 400 unique visits a day.
 My first blog Digital Camera Photography taught me many practical things about blogging and SEO.
 I have seen many ups and downs working with my first blog.
 I even got hit by the nasty penguin update, and it crippled my site – totally!

-Carrying this long experience, right from the day one of launching Budding Geek, I adopted a baby-care approach to build my blog: Focusing on quality, rather than quantity.
+Carrying on this long experience, right from the day one of launching Budding Geek, I adopted a baby-care approach to build my blog: Focusing on quality, rather than quantity.
 Refraining from creating links, rather, earning them by publishing high quality content and making guest contributions on the top blogs/websites in the industry.

 Doing useful and engaging guest posts has earned me backlinks from a few good and authoritative websites.
 ProBlogger and Social Media Today being the greatest two of them!